xbeat/Machine-Learning/README.md

 Bias and variance are fundamental concepts in machine learning that help us understand model performance.
 Bias refers to the error introduced by approximating a real-world problem with a simplified model, while variance is the model's sensitivity to fluctuations in the training data.

+## Kernel Trick!
+Transforming Data for Non-Linear Classification

+Kernel Trick: Transforming Data for Non-Linear Classification

+The kernel trick is a powerful technique in machine learning that allows linear classifiers to operate in high-dimensional feature spaces without explicitly computing the coordinates of the data in that space.
+This method is particularly useful for Support Vector Machines (SVMs) and other algorithms that rely on the inner products between data points.

 ## The Physics of Coin Flipping A Mathematical Approach

 The Curious Case of the Lincoln Memorial Cent